-Budgets for NASA and James Webb Space Telescope still undecided
+Budgets for NASA and Webb Telescope undecided

-A proposed budget for NASA for fiscal year 2012 – including the full amount requested for the embattled James Webb Space Telescope, a planned next-generation space telescope – passed in the U.S. Senate on November 1, 2011.
+The proposed budgets for NASA for fiscal year 2012 – including the full amount requested for the embattled James Webb Space Telescope, a planned next-generation space telescope – passed in the U.S. Senate on November 1, 2011.
 The U.S. House of Representatives passed its version of the budget in July, 2011.
 Now the two governing bodies must reconcile their differences before NASA’s budget can be signed into law.

 It is the Commerce, Justice, Science and Related Agencies (CJS) Appropriations budget that includes detailing funding for NASA and other science agencies.

 The Senate version of the bill gives $17.9 billion to NASA, which is about $5 million less than last year and almost $8 million below the agency’s request.
 The House bill delegates $16.8 billion to the agency, which is $1.6 billion last than last year and $1.9 billion below agency request.
 The Senate also delegates the full requested amount of $5.3 million for the James Webb Space Telescope, while the House cuts funding to the project entirely.

 At the heart of the budget debate is the increasing realization that NASA has consistently overrun project budgets and deadlines.
 As the Senate bill notes, the space agency has been on the Government Accountability Office’s (GAO) “high risk” list for more than 20 years.
 The House bill focuses on science and education at NASA and seeks to cut James Webb as an example, while the Senate bill sets out restrictions and tightens oversight on NASA with the goal of setting the space agency straight for future missions.